Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/personalize-cdp.md

 **What are the limitations in Personalize when it comes to CDP functionality?
 If you do not buy the CDP product specifically.**

 We&#39;re running a lightweight version of the CDP engine to power Personalize.
-This means we are identifying users, building profiles, and storing states across a limted number of sessions.
+This means we are identifying users, building profiles, and storing states across a limited number of sessions.
 This also means that if customers want to upgrade to a full CDP with Sitecore Personalize we can do that with a flick of a switch.
 There is no access to the customer profile directly, segmentation or data export –customers would need CDP to do this.

 **What is the likelihood of XP customers needing CDP on top of XM + Personalize because without CDP they won&#39;t be able to access customer data as they do in** **xDB** **within XP?
 Can customers personalize on historic data if they don&#39;t have CDP?**